Complete Guide

 A Delaware Statutory Trust (DST) is a legal entity that owns real estate and lets individual investors buy fractional beneficial interests.
 The IRS issued Revenue Ruling 2004-86 blessing DSTs as valid 1031 replacement property — meaning you can sell a rental you own directly, exchange into a DST interest, and defer the gain exactly as if you bought another building.

 The DST sponsor (a real estate investment firm) acquires a property — often a stabilized apartment complex, industrial warehouse, or net-lease retail — and fractionalizes ownership into beneficial interests sold to 1031 investors.
-You get monthly distributions, a share of appreciation on eventual sale, and zero landlord responsibilities.
+You get a fully hands-off ownership stake, your share of the property's value at the eventual sale, and zero landlord responsibilities.

 Who DSTs make sense for